nsbgn/dotfiles/.github/tiling.md

     window `f`.
 In **floating** mode, minimize `t` and put `f` in its place, which puts you in tiling mode.
 In **tiling** mode, swap `t` and `f`.

+`M-S-j+k`
+:   Minimize the tiling windows and put the current floating window in its place on both sides.

 `M-{h,l}`
 :   In **floating** mode, cycle focus forward through floating windows.